-By 1537, when Furness Abbey was disolved, the castle was in a ruinous state.
-The Island was given to Barrow Corporation in 1918, and the Castle came into state guardianship in 1919.
+By 1537, when Furness Abbey was dissolved, the castle was in a ruinous state.
+Piel Island was given to Barrow Corporation in 1918, and the Castle came into state guardianship in 1919.

 Piel Castle stands on a low mound of clay at the highest point of the Island.
 It consists of a keep, with inner and outer baileys, each surrounded by a ditch, and with towers at three corners.